Tragic, Sudden, Unexpected: Grieving for Traumatic Pet Loss

 Within the grief process, our brains are attempting to make sense of the experience.
 We are attempting to believe that things happen for a reason, even if that reason is to place blame on ourselves for not seeing something earlier.
 Unfortunately, we can only do the best with what we know, and we cannot know that something is “wrong” or that our pet may have had a disease when no symptoms were shown.

 When a pet escapes from our home and something happens it is very important to remember that we didn’t plan for that to happen.
 We didn’t get up that morning and say “I’m going to leave the gate open and my dog is going to get out” or “I’m going to forget to lock the doggy door and let my indoor cat escape.”

-Incomplete endings also arise with runaway situations, where we are left wondering what has happened to our beloved pet if they do not return home.
-Some people naturally assume the worst; that their pet has died.
-Others attempt to focus on the hope that their pet is with another loving family.
-We rarely get to know the truth of either situations, and a few lucky families are reunited with their lost pet.
+Incomplete endings also arise with runaway situations, where we are left wondering what has happened to our beloved pet if he does not return home.
+Some people naturally assume the worst; that the pet has died.
+Others attempt to focus on the hope that the pet is with another loving family.
+We rarely get to know the truth of either situation, and a few lucky families are reunited with their lost pet.

 “Guilting” All Over Ourselves

 Guilt is a powerful emotion that impacts our lives consciously and unconsciously.
 Guilt can make us punish ourselves and affects our ability to feel positive.
 Throughout the grief process, especially when associated with having to make a sudden euthanasia decision, grieving pet owners place massive amounts of guilt upon themselves.

 Our brain cycles through never-ending “what-if” scenarios such as, “did I make the right decision?”
 Or “what if I had just another day with my pet?”
 And even, “I should have noticed that mass or slight limp sooner.”